 In FY2019, BIL carried out soil and underground water surveys in accordance with the Soil Contamination Countermeasures Act, in conjunction with partial dismantling and reconstruction of a manufacturing facility building with seismic isolation functions inside the Hoshizaki Manufacturing Facility and work to construct a machine tool show room (technology center) inside the Kariya Manufacturing Facility site.
 As a result, fluorine and its compounds, arsenic and its compounds, hexavalent chromium compounds, along with lead and its compounds were detected in some sections of the Hoshizaki Manufacturing Facility, all exceeding the specified standards.
 Fluorine and its compounds, exceeding both the soil elution amount standard and the groundwater standard were detected in some sections of the Kariya Manufacturing Facility.
 None of these contaminating substances affect human bodies if not directly placed in the mouth.

 For the fluorine, lead, and their compounds detected at the Hoshizaki Manufacturing Facility, records show that they were used in parts of the surveyed area.
 However, the amounts of fluorine and its compounds detected were greater than their usage, and lead and its compounds were detected only outside the area where they had been used.
 Arsenic and its compounds and hexavalent chromium compounds were detected even though there is no record of their usage, and it is difficult to identify the cause.
-As of July 2020, under the guidance of Nagoya City, BIL started excavation and removal of the contaminated soil, as well as backfilling with clean soil.
+As of June 2022, under the guidance of Nagoya City, BIL is conducting excavation and removal of the contaminated soil, as well as backfilling with clean soil.
 Groundwater is continuously monitored in an observation well and appropriate actions are taken.

 The fluorine and its compounds detected at the Kariya Manufacturing Facility were found outside the area where they had been used.
 Since there are no records of accidents, leakage, or disposal, it is difficult to identify the cause of the contamination.
 As of July 2020, under the guidance of Aichi Prefecture, the excavated contaminated soil has been removed and properly disposed of, and the area has been backfilled with clean soil.
 For groundwater, appropriate steps are being taken, such as setting up an observation well and carrying out monitoring.